swiftlang/swift-evolution/proposals/0050-floating-point-stride.md

 ## Alternatives Considered

-More precise results can be obtained by converting floating point values to integer math as in the following function.
-This works by calculating a precision multiplier derived from the whole and fractional parts of the start value, end value, and stride value to determine a multiplier that enables fully integer math without losing precision.
-This algorithm introduces significant overhead both for initialization and at each step, making it a non-ideal candidate for real-world implementation beyond trivial stride progressions.
-What is really needed here is a fast, well-implemented decimal type.
+Converting floating point values to integer math can produce more precise results.
+This approach works by calculating a precision multiplier.
+The multiplier is derived from the whole and fractional parts of the start value, end value, and stride value, enabling fully integer math that guards against lost precision.
+We do not recommend this solution because it introduces significant overhead both during initialization and at each step.
+This overhead limits real-world utility beyond trivial stride progressions.
+A fast, well-implemented decimal type would be a better fit than this jerry-rigged alternative.

 #### Integer Math